7 Easy Skull Granny Square Pattern Tips for Beginners

 Quick Answer

-Skull granny square patterns feature a bold skull motif worked in single crochet using graph or tapestry crochet techniques, surrounded by a classic granny square border.
-The skull design is typically worked row by row with color changes, making it a fantastic introduction to colorwork crochet.
-Despite their dramatic appearance, basic skull granny squares are surprisingly beginner-friendly and can be completed in about an hour once you get the rhythm of the color changes.
+Skull granny squares set a bold skull motif in single crochet, using graph or tapestry colorwork, inside a classic granny square border.
+The skull is worked row by row with color changes, which makes it a great first colorwork project.
+They look dramatic, but a basic one is surprisingly beginner-friendly and comes together in about an hour once you find the rhythm.

 At a Glance